Monday, July 10, 2023

 Studies by a team based at Saginaw Valley State University, The University of Memphis, and University of South Carolina indicate that presenting the sale price in a font noticeably larger than the regular price also will ease shopper concerns about especially low or high discounts.
 The relatively big print grabs focus.
 This diverts attention from the shallowness of the little discount and from quality concerns generated by the deep discount.

 Strangely, the technique is working because the consumer moves away from contrasting the sale price with the regular price, the opposite of what we’d think is basic to a promotion’s attractiveness.
-But the team conducting the studies points to prior research showing how once a person recognizes an item is on sale, they’re less concerned with the precise amount of the discount.
+The team conducting the studies points to prior research showing how once a person recognizes an item is on sale, they’re less concerned with the precise amount of the discount.

 The font color also can grab attention.
 Put promotional prices in red ink, advise researchers at Fairleigh Dickinson University, Babson College, Drexel University, and Oxford University.
 When a sale price appears in red rather than black, it increases the perception of savings by about 70% among male shoppers.
 Related to this, the men in the studies liked retail ads better when prices were presented in red.